Skip to content

 --metrics

-In weighted mode: - track_top() keeps the N items with highest values (slowest, largest, etc.) - track_bottom() keeps the N items with lowest values (fastest, smallest, etc.) - For each item, the maximum (top) or minimum (bottom) value seen is retained
+In score mode: - track_top_by() keeps the N items with highest scores (slowest, largest, etc.) - track_bottom_by() keeps the N items with lowest scores (fastest, smallest, etc.) - For each item, the maximum (top) or minimum (bottom) score seen is retained - n is optional and defaults to 10 for all four ranking functions

 When to use top/bottom vs bucket: